nrwl/nx/docs/angular/examples/react-and-angular.md

 Nx makes sharing code between applications easy.
 What used to take days or even weeks, with Nx takes minutes.
 Say we want to create a ui library of shared components that we will use in both the React and Angular applications.

-`ng g @nrwl/workspace:lib ui` and this is what we will see:
+`nx g @nrwl/workspace:lib ui` and this is what we will see:

 ```treeview
 happynrwl/